ethereum-optimism/superchain-ops/tasks/eth/011-proto-ver+ownership-transfers/VALIDATION.md

 * Key: `0x0000000000000000000000000000000000000000000000000000000000000033`
 * Before: `0x0000000000000000000000009ba6e03d8b90de867373db8cf1a58d2f7f006b3a`
 * After: `0x000000000000000000000000847b5c174615b1b7fdf770882256e2d3e95b9d92`
 * Meaning: Transfers ownership to the Foundation Upgrades Safe.
+The Tenderly simulation should recognize this as a change to the `_owner` value.

 More background on `ProtocolVersions` state validation can be found [here](../common/protocol-versions.md), including a description of expected event emissions.